 Artificial Intelligence (AI) is revolutionizing our world, transforming industries, and redefining the boundaries of technology.
 But what exactly is AI, and how does it work?
 This AI guide will explore the different types of AI, its applications across various sectors, recent advancements, ethical considerations, and future implications.

-Artificial Intelligence (AI) refers to the development of machines that can perform tasks typically requiring human intelligence.
+Artificial Intelligence (AI) refers to the development of machines capable of performing tasks typically requiring human intelligence.
 These tasks include learning, reasoning, problem-solving, perception, and language understanding.
 Traditional computer programming involves providing specific instructions for each task, while AI systems learn from data and improve over time.
-This distinction is crucial as it highlights AI’s capability to adapt and evolve, making it a powerful tool for many applications.
+This distinction is crucial because it highlights AI’s ability to adapt and evolve, making it a powerful tool across many applications.

 Reactive Machines